 The Comfort of Having a “Contract”

-Beyond the contractual and industry-related reasons, there is also a psychological component that plays a crucial role.
-The idea of having a maintenance contract in place provides a comforting illusion of protection.
-Property managers may feel reassured knowing they have an elevator service contract, even if that service is not being fully realized or they have to pay overtime fees when called out.
-The fear of not having a maintenance contract—of being without any support in the event of an elevator failure—is so daunting that many prefer to maintain an inadequate contract rather than face the uncertainty of finding a better alternative.
-It is also a requirement in some states to have an elevator maintenance service contract in place.
-This fear-driven decision-making leads to the continuation of flawed contracts year after year, with little motivation to change until a significant issue arises usually with a hefty price tag.
+Beyond the contractual and industry-related reasons, there is also a psychological component playing a crucial role.
+The idea of having a maintenance contract provides a comforting illusion of protection.
+Property managers may feel reassured knowing they have an elevator service contract.
+This happens even if that service is not being fully realized or they have to pay overtime fees when called out.
+The fear of being without a maintenance contract is daunting.
+Many prefer to maintain an inadequate contract to avoid uncertainty.
+It is also a requirement in some states to have an elevator maintenance service contract.
+This fear-driven decision-making leads to the continuation of flawed contracts year after year.
+There is little motivation to change until a significant issue arises, usually with a hefty price tag.

 The Hidden Costs of Neglect